piermafrost/GEOCLIM5_sulf/README.md

 * If you don't compile the code with the Makefile, you should also check that the file 'source/path.inc' exists and states the correct path of GEOCLIM root directory (with the line `character(len=*), parameter:: geoclim_path = "..."`).
 If you do use the Makefile, it will be updated automatically.
-* A certain number of configuration options are meant for a ecological network module.
-These options are left for further development, the ecological module is not available in the present distribution.

 All those parameters must be consistent with the initialization and forcing files (initial ocean chemistry, climate files...)